gahill18/cradle2grave/README.md

 # cradle2grave

-another side project i'll inevitably abandon, this time a formal character interaction model
+Another side project I'll inevitably abandon, this time a formal character interaction model.
+Inspired heavily by Crusader Kings and other interaction based games.